Fez, Morocco: Festivals

 Fez hosts the annual World Sacred Music Festival, which started in 1994 and showcases religious music from around the world.
 The festival occurs in May or June and concerts take place at multiple venues across the city, including at historic sites such as Bab Makina (the New Mechouar) in Fes Jdid.
 The annual Festival of Amazigh Culture, which started in 2005, normally takes place in July and hosts performances from Amazigh (Berber) musicians and artists from across Morocco.
 The annual Festival of Sufi Culture hosts a conference with discussions and debates on Sufism as well as Sufi musical performances and rituals such as haḍras.
 The Festival of Malhoun Art features performances of malhun music and poetry from across the country.

 Multiple moussems (Sufi religious festivals) have traditionally taken place every year in honour of local Muslim saints and are typically sponsored by one or more of the city's guilds.
 The most important moussem in the city, and one of the most important in Morocco, is the Moussem of Moulay Idris II.
-This festival has taken place for hundreds of years and is sponsored by all the guilds in he city, who march through the city together in a procession that culminates at the mausoleum of Idris II.
+This festival has taken place for hundreds of years and is sponsored by all the guilds in the city, who march through the city together in a procession that culminates at the mausoleum of Idris II.
 Each guild donates gifts to the zawiya, one of which is a keswa, a large textile decorated with Qur'anic verses that is draped over Idris II's catafalque.
 The week of the moussem is also marked by other cultural events and entertainment.